Colby-hin/aws-least-privilege-audit/README.md

 | NIST SP 800-53 AC-6(1) | Access to security functions should be limited to authorized users. |
 | NIST SP 800-53 AC-6(2) | Users performing nonsecurity functions should operate without unnecessary security privileges. |

-The analyzer supports control reviews.
-It does not, by itself, prove that an organization is fully compliant.

 ---